 (1) Mindfulness & Focus

 Pilates exercises require a mindful focus on the body so as to maintain stability of the core muscles in spine and abdomen while moving arms, legs, or torso.
 The movements are smooth, stretching, and flowing, leading to a relaxed body awareness and focused attention.
-The philosophy of pilates is to understand and accept one's current capacities and slowly work towards improvement, rather than trying to force things.
-Such an approach builds self-awareness and self-acceptance that can be applied to other aspects of life.
+The philosophy of Pilates is to understand and accept your current capacities and slowly work towards improvement, rather than trying to force things.
+This approach builds self-awareness and self-acceptance that can be applied to other aspects of life.
 Also, the focus on moving mindfully rather than automatically can be applied to other life areas.

 (2) Spinal Stabilization

 Pilates is particularly helpful to individuals with back pain or arthritis because it stabilizes and strengthens the muscles around the spine.
 Research shows that the transverse abdominus and multifidi muscles are involved in spinal stabilization.
 Following an injury, the spine can get out of alignment, either due to the injury itself or the person's attempts to compensate by making postural changes.
 The deepest layer of transverse muscles in the abdomen wrap around the spine and help to stabilize it.
 Therefore strengthening these muscles can both prevent and diminish low back pain as well as improving posture and strength.